 Question: How Much Does the Guitar Weigh?

 Answer: At 4.28 pounds, it’s very lightweight.
-Ideal for a beginner getting used to their first guitar or for a professional who wants a lightweight guitar to use on stage.
+Ideal for a

 Question: Should Beginners Choose a Similar Guitar?